CESSProject/doc-v2/developer/tutorials/poe-ink.md

     Inside the directory, there are three files.

     ```
+    poe-ink/contract/
-    - .gitignore: files to ignore when committing to git
+      ∟ .gitignore    # contains files to ignore when committing to git
-    - Cargo.toml: This is a Rust project, so there is a `Cargo.toml` file for the project specification.
+      ∟ Cargo.toml    # This is a Rust project, so there is a `Cargo.toml` file for the project specification.
-    - lib.rs: the actual contract code and unit test code.
+      ∟ lib.rs        # The actual smart contract and unit test code.
     ```

     The most interesting file is `lib.rs`.
 It is a simple contract that reads and flips a boolean value.
 Please skim through it to get an idea of how ink! contract code is structured.